masterwithhamza/MyArticles/cllarvu1k001009lactanbeqq.md

 * **Software Center:** Ubuntu Software provides a hassle-free way to install applications, making it easy for users to get started.

-* **Long Term Support (LTS):** LTS releases are supported for five years, making Ubuntu a reliable choice for stability.
+* **Long-Term Support (LTS):** LTS releases are supported for five years, making Ubuntu a reliable choice for stability.

 * **APT Package Manager:** Ubuntu uses the APT package manager for efficient software management.